 Not enough options of sports

 This is the worst place I have ever been.
 The tutors are discriminating everyone.
 The are openly sexist.
-Even the Chancellor's Office is bullying students.
 The administration in the Registrar Office are bullying and lying to students.
 Avoid this University

 The overall experience on a practical level has been good.
 I personally have been having a hard time so ita difficult to judge how i would have found it without extra things to worry about but I think this uni has been a good fit for me!